Effective leadership is all about being consistent, both in what you say and what you do.

 For example, as leaders, we are on stage every waking moment:

-- When you get out of the car and head into work
+- When you get out of the car and head to work

 - When you walk by a piece of trash on the floor